 - Check live cluster health prior to submitting queries.

-- See exact error message and troubleshooting links.
+- See the exact error message and troubleshooting links.

 - Get query-specific tips.